ApexExpress/ApexExpress/README.md

-### Hi there 👋
+## Hi there 👋

 Welcome to my profile page

-I am currently learning how to spread my wings and fly creating a better life for myself through software
+I am currently learning how to spread my wings and fly ...
+Creating a better life for myself through software.

-I would also like to learn about new software that helps aid development for support for the client
+I would also like to learn about new software that helps aid development for support for the client.

-client software was free and open source community of developer working on the project

-updates pending ... read on [ github.com/apexexpress ]
+Experience is important satisfaction is the result the final product at delievery spot

+Issues come and go while the main stream argues what they argue I am here to learn everyday I feel better when I eat good food with people I care about generally I live a humble lifestyle

+### Qaulity Assurance

+Additionally when I am not writing online I enjoy photograhy artwork food and finding new services/apps

+On the job training for development issues while configuring easy solutions that match the projected DATA model

 ### Beyond The Viewport

-Learning Linux Operating Systems

-tools/ventoy -> firmware tool
-tools/USB    -> format partition types

-Pushing for better mechanics

-windows12 -> customization
-windows11 -> windowing function

-Testing what is new to market

-Additionally when I am not writing online I enjoy photograhy artwork food and finding new services/apps

-use tools not interested in every single byte